HTTPS: Limitations

 A sophisticated type of man-in-the-middle attack called SSL stripping was presented at the 2009 Blackhat Conference.
 This type of attack defeats the security provided by HTTPS by changing the https: link into an http: link, taking advantage of the fact that few Internet users actually type "https" into their browser interface: they get to a secure site by clicking on a link, and thus are fooled into thinking that they are using HTTPS when in fact they are using HTTP.
 The attacker then communicates in clear with the client.
 This prompted the development of a countermeasure in HTTP called HTTP Strict Transport Security.

 HTTPS has been shown to be vulnerable to a range of traffic analysis attacks.
 Traffic analysis attacks are a type of side-channel attack that relies on variations in the timing and size of traffic in order to infer properties about the encrypted traffic itself.
 Traffic analysis is possible because SSL/TLS encryption changes the contents of traffic, but has minimal impact on the size and timing of traffic.
 In May 2010, a research paper by researchers from Microsoft Research and Indiana University discovered that detailed sensitive user data can be inferred from side channels such as packet sizes.
 The researchers found that, despite HTTPS protection in several high-profile, top-of-the-line web applications in healthcare, taxation, investment, and web search, an eavesdropper could infer the illnesses/medications/surgeries of the user, his/her family income, and investment secrets.

 The fact that most modern websites, including Google, Yahoo!, and Amazon, use HTTPS causes problems for many users trying to access public Wi-Fi hot spots, because a captive portal Wi-Fi hot spot login page fails to load if the user tries to open an HTTPS resource.
-Several websites, such as NeverSSL, guarantee that they will always remain accessible by HTTP.
+Several websites, such as NoSSL.sh, guarantee that they will always remain accessible by HTTP.